rob550-docs/rob550-docs.github.io/docs/botlab/setup-guide/mbot-system-setup.md

 Now you have completed all the setup for Jetson!

 ## Update system utilities
+With the setup now complete, you have the capability to connect to your MBot remotely through **the VSCode terminal**.

+Firstly establish a remote connection to your MBot.
+Once the remote connection is set, open a terminal within VSCode.
+In the VSCode terminal, navigate to the home directory by entering the command `cd ~`.

+In the home directory, you will find a folder named `mbot_sys_utils`.
 The `mbot_sys_utils` has been updated after the OS image was generated, and we need to update the settings accordingly.
 This step is essential for the firmware set up later.

+**Note: Your laptop is now just a gateway for the SSH connection to your MBot.
+All programming is executed on the MBot, not on your laptop.
+When we mention opening a terminal in this guide later, we're referring to using a VSCode terminal to access your MBot.**

-1. Pull the latest changes from the `mbot_sys_utils` repository:
+1. Pull the latest changes from the `mbot_sys_utils` repository using the following commands: <br>
 ```bash
 $ cd ~/mbot_sys_utils
 $ git pull